KRFOSS/kali-docs/base-images/kali-linux-btrfs-install/index.md

 Installing Kali Linux with snapshotting functionality is very similar to a standard installation with the following exceptions:

-1. We boot into live mode and launch the installer from there
-2. We pause the installation midway to set up a btrfs partition and btrfs subvolumes outside of the installer before continuing the installation
+2. We pause the installation midway to set up a btrfs partition and btrfs subvolumes on the command line using the tool "partman" before continuing the installation
 3. We adjust the fstab and move some folders to the new subvolumes before we reboot into the newly installed system

 ### Partitioning Scheme